UK Pension Calculator

 What is the State Pension and how much will I get?

-The full new State Pension is currently £11,502/year (2024/25).
+The full new State Pension is currently £230.25/week, about £11,973/year, in 2025/26.
 You need 35 qualifying years of National Insurance contributions to get the full amount.
 You can check your NI record and forecast on the government website.
 The State Pension age is currently 66, rising to 67 by 2028.

 What is the annual pension allowance?

-You can contribute up to £60,000/year to pensions and receive tax relief (2024/25).
+You can contribute up to £60,000/year to pensions and receive tax relief in 2025/26.
 This includes employee and employer contributions.
 For high earners (over £260,000), this tapers down to £10,000.
 You can also carry forward unused allowance from the previous 3 years.

 Should I use salary sacrifice for pension contributions?